 Reading is a somewhat small city located in the state of Ohio.
 With a population of 10,324 people and three constituent neighborhoods, Reading is the 173rd largest community in Ohio.

 Reading is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Reading is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Reading who work in office and administrative support (15.43%), management occupations (9.36%), and food service (8.75%).
+There are especially a lot of people living in Reading who work in office and administrative support (14.63%), food service (8.94%), and sales jobs (8.88%).

 Being a small city, Reading does not have a public transit system used by locals to get to and from work.

-The education level of Reading citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.47% of adults 25 and older in Reading have a college degree.
+The percentage of adults in Reading with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.89% of adults in Reading have a bachelor's degree or advanced degree.

-The per capita income in Reading in 2010 was $24,420, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
-This equates to an annual income of $97,680 for a family of four.
+The per capita income in Reading in 2010 was $23,925, which is middle income relative to Ohio and the nation.
+This equates to an annual income of $95,700 for a family of four.
 However, Reading contains both very wealthy and poor people as well.

 The people who call Reading home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Reading residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Reading include Irish, English, Italian, and French .